vip30service123/maze_solver/README.md

 Build maze representation and maze solver for study purpose only.
 This is a self project

+# Idea for UI
+It's basically images on images lol.
+Add like 200 x n space for button and check the coordinate

 # Main Problems
 Need user interface (pygame incoming) <br/>
 Fix class Maze container and how to interace with it <br/>